Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \subsection{Circular Explosion Problem\cite{TOro}}

 In this test case the domain is $[-1,\,1]^2$.
-The initial conditions represents two regions.
-First is inside the circle with radius 0.4 and second region is outside the circle.
+The initial condition represents two regions, first region is inside the circle with radius 0.4 and second region is outside the circle.
 The initial conditions are

 The final time is 0.2.
-The solution has circular shock, constantly moving away from the center.
-The circular expansion fan is moving towards the center.
-All these features are well captured by MRSU scheme.
+The solution has circular shock which is constantly moving away from the centre, circular expansion fan which is moving towards the centre and contact discontinuity which separates shock and expansion waves.

-Figure ~\ref{fig:EPmrsu} shows the density, pressure and velocity in x and y direction contours.
-One can see the shock, contact as well as expansion wave in density contours, whereas, only shock and expansion wave is present in the pressure contours as expected.